soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 The best way to avoid writing partial functions is by covering all inputs!
 In the situation above, it is definitely possible to handle negative numbers as well, so we should do that!
+Or, instead, we could require that our functions accept a `Natural` instead of an `Int`, and then the type system would've stopped us from using these functions with values that we did not handle.

-There are cases where we can't possibly cover all inputs, but it is sometimes possible to mitigate that by restricting the inputs further using the type system.
+There are cases where we can't possibly cover all inputs, in these cases it is important to re-examine the code and see if we could further restrict the inputs using types to mitigate these issues.

-For example, the `head :: [a] -> a` function in `Prelude` promises to return the first element (the head) of a list, but we know that lists could possibly be empty, so how can this function deliver on its promise?
+For example, the `head :: [a] -> a` function from `Prelude` promises to return the first element (the head) of a list, but we know that lists could possibly be empty, so how can this function deliver on its promise?